lukepulaski/lukepulaski.github.io/tristan-smith-campaign/tristan-smith-campaign.md

 Using historical election result data provided to me by Mr. Smith's team, as well as results from the 2025 Lynn Preliminary Election in early September, I have been tasked with identifying areas of the city that have historically high voter turnout rates as well as identifying the most optimal areas to focus campaigning efforts.
 I have written Python programs to extract the relevant voting data from all elections held in the city of Lynn going back to 2015.
-This proved to be a significant challenege, as the data was given to me as a series of PDFs containing irregularly shaped tables.
-Due to these challeneges, I found myself having to undertake some cleaning and organization in Excel, though I was able to format the data neatly enough for export into other statistical analysis platforms.
+This proved to be a significant challenge, as the data was given to me as a series of PDFs containing irregularly shaped tables.
+Due to these challenges, I found myself having to undertake some cleaning and organization in Excel, though I was able to format the data neatly enough for export into other statistical analysis platforms.
 I then composed an extensive report outlining my findings using R Markdown, implementing a variety of helpful interactive data visualizations.

 Because the election is still ongoing, I am unfortunately not at liberty to publish the results of the work I have conducted for Mr. Smith's campaign.
 I will post all data files (raw and cleaned), data